 Try to keep to a strong routine when arriving in the mornings and remember to say goodbye, it can be frightening for a child if you just ''disappear''

-I am able to provide Flexible part-time care for parents who are working part-time or shifts.
+We provide Flexible part-time care for parents who are working part-time or shifts.

-I am able to provide excellent care for your child for a full day.
+We provide excellent care for your child for a full day.

 What our customers are saying